aidenybai/lucia/README.md

 ### List Rendering

-We can use the `*join` directive to render a list of items based on an array.
+We can also use the `*join` directive to render a list of items based on an array:

 ```html
 <div id="app">